GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 This dataset will be created under the data_region and will hold all solution-managed tables and config views.
-Optionally, it could be used to store Auto DLP findings (configured outside of Terraform)
+Optionally, it could be used to store discovery service findings (configured outside of Terraform)

 ```
 bigquery_dataset_name = "<>"